Back to Articles

 As you get older, you may find it more difficult to continue with craft activities.
 This can be because of an injury or health condition, changes to eyesight, or general aches and pains.

-There are many products available to help you keep doing the craft activities that you enjoy.
+Here are some other products available to help you keep doing the craft activities that you enjoy:

 An occupational therapist can help